 So we’ll base our selections on some of the features that professional RL players look for while picking controllers.

-Being able to customize and remap the face buttons as well as the bumpers is hands down, the most desired feature by RL players.
+Being able to customize and remap the face buttons as well as the bumpers is hands down, the most desired feature by Rocket League players.

 While the stock DS4 does offer basic customization, some of the more advanced pro-level controllers allow you to reconfigure every single button including the touchpad.

 You can change the sensitivity of the triggers, you can map the face buttons to additional buttons or paddles (more on this in a bit) and this allows you to avoid using the same finger for multiple actions.

 Some users for example, use boost on L1, R2 for throttle and R1 for scoreboard, which makes it a lot easier to use the face buttons for jump and slide.
 If you have never been able to get the aerials right, try this.

 Most customizable controllers also let you swap out the buttons, thumbsticks, and triggers for more comfortable options.